Anna Nagar West: History

 Anna Nagar West began as a suburban village in connection with the urban development of Anna Nagar near Chennai at the time of the 1968 World Trade Fair.
 The village was planned with residential plots, apartments, commercial complexes, wide roads, school zones, a bus terminus and large parks.
 Anna Nagar West's boundaries are Park Road, Anna Nagar Sixth Avenue, Inner Ring Road, Ambattur Main Road and M.T.H.
 Road.
 The locality witnessed enormous growth during the 1990s and 2000s and is now home to many politicians, bureaucrats and industrialists.
 It is considered as a prime residential location in Chennai.

 Transportation

 Road

 The roads of Anna Nagar West are laid in a grid pattern.

 Anna Nagar West bus terminus is situated on the Inner Ring Road.
 It is one of the largest bus terminals in Chennai and was built by the Pallavan Transport Corporation (PTC) in 1973.
-As it fell in the Aynavaram Metropolitan Transport Corporation (Chennai) region, its code was "ANW", then "ANI" and then "ANJ".
+As it fell in the Aynavaram Metropolitan Transport Corporation (Chennai) region, its code was "ANW", then "ANI" and "ANJ" and then "ANK".
 The terminus houses about 232 buses of which 213 are used daily.
 About 50,000 people use this terminus daily. it is the hub for the Mogappair, CMBT, and MMDA bus terminals.